Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 7. It is able to generate the English and Spanish version of the engine messages, so you can create the English and Spanish versions of your game if you whish.

 8. Kempston and Sinclair-1 joystick support.

+9. IMPORTANT!
+MuCho 128k can create games tha have a maximum of 150 places $Q due to the code that controls the location of the images.
+Usually is highly unusual a game with more than 100 locations.
+100 locations in a game is complex enough to fully use the whole available memory, but anyway, you can extend the game up to 150 $Q locations.
+If you have more than 150 locations $Q, the game will not work properly, so be careful.

 Ok, I think I do not forget anything, so let's go one by one.

 --------------------------------------------------------------------------